 This section describes the main communication options available to Participating Generators in the ISO Balancing Authority Area.
 Participating Generators must choose whether to connect over the ECN or over the public Internet to receive DNP3 polls from the ISO's EMS.
-For non-ECN connections, Participating Generators can choose between an IPsec connection provided by AT&T or Internet Service Provider with a static IP range.
+For non-ECN connections, Participating Generators- can choose between an IPsec connection provided by AT&T,or Internet Service Provider with a static IP range,or a software-defined solution provided by Dispersive Technologies.